Brexit Trade Deal Announced

 You should continue to order and collect your prescription in a timely manner and take the correct dose of your medicine.

-The Department of Health’s advice to patients is to keep ordering repeat prescriptions and taking medicines as normal.
+The Department of Health and Social Care’s advice to patients is to keep ordering repeat prescriptions and taking medicines as normal.
 They advise against ordering extra medications or stockpiling medications.

 If you are worried about a particular medicine, please speak to your doctor or pharmacist.
 They will be able to advise as best they can and offer information on substitution if appropriate to your needs.